www-splitcells-net/net.splitcells.network.distro/projects/net.splitcells.network.distro.rcp/README.md

 * Split every component type into its own subproject.
     For example, create a subproject for the target-platform, for every plugin and product.
+* If a required feature of a plugin cannot be found during the build, try adding the dependency to the includeBundles of the target definition file.